Bayzed-Meer/Radio-Station-23/README.md

 # Radio Station 23

-This is an online radio player application designed to provide users with a seamless and enjoyable experience while discovering, streaming, and saving their favorite live radio stations worldwide.
-The application features a user-friendly interface, responsive design, and a range of functionalities that enhance the overall radio listening experience.
-Users can seamlessly switch between dark and light modes to customize their visual preferences, adding an extra layer of personalization to their interaction with the application.
+Radio Station 23 is an online radio player application designed to provide users with a seamless experience for discovering, streaming, and saving their favorite live radio stations worldwide.
+It features a user-friendly interface, responsive design, and a range of functionalities that enhance the overall radio listening experience.
+Users can switch between dark and light modes to customize their visual preferences, adding an extra layer of personalization.

 ## Key Features

 ### Radio Station Discovery:

-- Browse stations based on country, language, and name.
+- Browse stations based on country, language, or name.
+- View the top 100 stations and sort by country or language.
-- Utilize a geolocation-based map for station discovery.
+- Utilize a geolocation-based map for station discovery and start streaming with a single click.

 ### Favourite Stations:

-- Allow users to save and access their favorite radio stations easily.
+- Allow users to save and access their favorite radio stations easily for quick access.

 ### Customizable Player Controls:

-- Provide user-friendly controls for play, pause etc.
+- Provide controls for play, pause, volume adjustment, and more.
-- Include additional options like muting, a sleep timer for pausing the player, and displaying station information.
+- Additional features include muting, a sleep timer for auto-stop, and station information display.

 ### Responsive Design:

-- Ensure the application's responsiveness across different screen sizes and devices.
-- Enable users to enjoy their favorite radio stations seamlessly on desktops, tablets, and mobile phones.
+- Ensure the application is responsive across desktops, tablets, and mobile phones for seamless listening.

 ### Local Storage:

-- Implement local storage to store user preferences, such as theme (dark/light mode), and favorite radio stations for persistence across sessions.
+- Store user preferences such as theme (dark/light mode) and favorite radio stations for persistence across sessions.

+### Technologies Used:
+- **Frontend**: Angular.
+- **Styling**: Tailwind CSS for responsive design.
+- **Local Storage**: For saving liked stations and preferences to ensure a smooth user experience across sessions.

 ## Screenshots